ChabbyTMD/SaVor/docs/savor_tutorial.md

 >```

-2. `include_contigs:` - Edit this path to point to the file `include_ctonigs.csv` containing the contig/chromosome IDs of the TAIR10 Reference.
+2. `include_contigs:` - Edit this path to point to the file `include_contigs.csv` containing the contig/chromosome IDs of the TAIR10 Reference.

 While in the `config` directory, create an empty file with all the contig IDs of your reference genome.
 Below are the contig IDs for the TAIR10 reference you downloaded earlier.